flyinggrizzly/mobile-suits-in-the-black/archetypes/playbook.md

-{
+---
-  "title" : "{{ replace .Name "-" " " | title }}",
+title: {{ replace .Name "-" " " | title }}
-  "type" : "playbook",
+type: playbook
-  "playbookDescription" : "A description in a few words", "reasonToPlay" : "play as a PLAYBOOK_SUMMARY, like EXAMPLES FROM MSG" }
+playbookDescription: A description in a few words
+reasonToPlay: play as a PLAYBOOK_SUMMARY, like EXAMPLES FROM MSG

+---